 The impact on loan tenure and repayment becomes evident as borrowers resume payments.
 Interest accruing during the moratorium extends the loan duration or increases monthly instalments once payments restart.

-For example, suppose a business takes an EMI moratorium offered by their bank due to temporary financial challenges.
+For example, suppose a business takes a payment moratorium offered by their bank due to temporary financial challenges.
 In that case, they might find themselves paying more each month after the break ends or extending their loan term to manage these higher costs.

 These factors make it crucial for company directors and financial professionals to carefully assess how entering into a moratorium could shape their future liabilities and cash flow management strategies.